Recidiviz/public-dashboard/spotlight-client/README.md

 The development servers will remain active until you either close your terminal or shut it down using `control+c`.

 **Note:** The frontend server does not need to be restarted when frontend source code is modified.
 The assets will automatically be recompiled and the browser will be refreshed.

+### Authentication

+This app may optionally be authenticated via [Auth0](https://auth0.com/).
+Auth0 settings can be inspected in the `AuthProvider` component, which wraps the entire application in a global React context using the [`@auth0/auth0-react`](https://www.npmjs.com/package/@auth0/auth0-react) library.

+There is no per-view authentication; enabling auth (via environment variable, as described above) protects the entire application.
+We currently only enable this on our staging environment.
+If you are setting this app up completely fresh, you will need to create your own Auth0 account on the staging site in order to access it.

 ## Deploys